 I was incredibly lucky to have Maddie on my team throughout…

 Well!
 After trawling the internet for other home-sewn gowns, drafting the corselet, adding the underwires and boning , and choosing my fabric the big day finally arrived and I did have a wedding dress to wear.

 The 48 hours before the wedding contained two dress related near-catasrophes that have probably shortened my life expectancy.
 I had no clue how to attach the roulade loops to the dress in order to produce functional buttons, and I managed to significantly reduce the margin for error by ordering cloth-covered buttons that barely fit through the roulade loops anyhow.
 Of course after trying the dress on twice one of my roulade loops ruptured, save a few dodgy looking threads:

 I think in moments like this one’s true character shines through and I can say with pride that I am one cool cat under pressure.
-What would having a tantrum do to help me and my couture gown with a busted closure?
+What would having a midnight tantrum do to help me and my couture gown with a busted closure?
 I took a deep breath, got out my tweezers and started massaging those teeth like I was about to marry them instead.
-After about an hour I got the zip over those busted teeth and just about died of relief.
+After about half an hour I got the zip over those busted teeth and just about died of relief.

 So how did the dress close up?
 Well, pull up a seat!

 Step one is to do up the waist stay.
 This is a piece of grossgrain ribbon that is attached to the bones of the corselet only.
 I had negative ease in my stay because I feel secure in very snug things.
 This closes up with a hook and bar stitched it in with blue thread for my something blue.

 Step two is to tackle the 13 hooks and eyes which are attached to the corselet layer.
 This is where all the action happens, as the strong coutil canvas takes the strain of holding up the dress.
 Step three is to do up that damn invisible zip.
 Step four is to get a bobby pin and wrestle the poor roulade loops over the buttons that are too big for them.